 Provides students with an introduction to the principles of pharmacology, medical

 terminology, and documentation used in the care of physically active individuals.
 Students will have opportunities to explore various careers in the field of healthcare.
-Classroom 3 hours.
+3 lecture hours.
 Prerequisite: Health Science (HLS) standing.
-Offered Fall Semesters.
+(Fall).

 HE 139 Health Science Research Methods 3 Cr.

 Provides the foundation for understanding basic research methods and the application of research findings to health care.
 Current literature is used to demonstrate the fundamentals of research design.
 Focus is on concepts of evidence-based practice with emphasis on forming answerable clinical questions, effective literature search strategies, and evaluation of the strength and relevance of clinical evidence.
-Classroom 3 hours.
-Offered fall semesters.
+3 lecture hours.
+(Fall).

 HE 212 Health Promotion 3 Cr.

 Provides students with the knowledge and skills essential for understanding the etiology and prevention of common injuries and illness.
 Students will learn practical and theoretical skills needed to plan, implement, and evaluate health promotion programs in a variety of settings.
 Students will gain an understanding of how assessment, public policy, culture, and research impact health promotion planning.
-3 Lecture Hours.
+3 lecture Hours.
 Prerequisites: PE 163, HE 139.
-Offered Fall semesters.
+(Fall).

 HE 214 Clinical Anatomy 3 Cr.

 This course is designed to explore musculoskeletal anatomy relating to human performance.
 Students will be able to identify major anatomical landmarks through palpation and perform range of motion assessments upon completion of the course.
+3 lecture hours.
 Prerequisite/Corequisite: BI 215, BI 216.
-Classroom 3 hours.

 HE 256 Fundamentals of Epidemiology 3 Cr.

-Covers applications of epidemiologic methods and procedures to the study of the distribution and determinants of health and diseases, morbidity, injuries, disability, and mortality in populations.
+Covers applications of Epidemiologic methods and procedures to the study of the distribution and determinants of health and diseases, morbidity, injuries, disability, and mortality in populations.
 Epidemiologic methods for the control of conditions such as infectious and chronic diseases, mental disorders, community and environmental health hazards, and unintentional injuries are discussed.
 Other topics include quantitative aspects of epidemiology, data sources, measures of morbidity and mortality, evaluation of association and causality, study design, and screening for disease.
 3 lecture hours.
 Prerequisites: SM 139 Health Science Research Methods and MA 232 Elementary Statistics.
-Offered spring semester.
+(Spring).

 HE 439 Leadership & Management in Healthcare 3 Cr.

 Focuses on leadership, management, and professional ethics in healthcare.
 Students will complete a series of organization and administrative projects and papers focused on personal and professional ethics.
-Classroom 3 hours.
-Prerequisite: Junior 2 standing.
+3 lecture hours.
+Prerequisite: J2 standing or higher.

 HE 450 Evidence - Based Healthcare 3 Cr.

 A culminating experience in the health science program providing students an opportunity to synthesize, integrate and apply skills and competencies gained through their previous coursework.
 Students develop an evidence-based research topic or service project in healthcare based on an area of interest, prepare a written review of the existing scientific literature, and present work at the end of the semester.
+Satisfies general education capstone requirement.
+J2 or higher Health Science (HLS) standing.
 3 lecture hours.
 Prerequisites: HE 212 Health Promotion, HE 256 Fundamentals of Epidemiology.
-Restrictions: Junior 2 or above Health Science (HLS) standing.
-Offered spring semester.
-Satisfies general education capstone requirement.
+(Spring).